 Laura McCullough’s interests include education and how it is changing, how trauma with a Big T and a little t effects individuals, families, and communities, and how narrative shapes our lives and helps us metabolize our experiences and helps us become more fully human.

 Her teaching and mentorship is trauma informed and emotionally safe while being growth focused in terms of craft, as well as in terms of the lived life of the writer and the importance of meaning-making.

 She teaches poetry, essay, memoir, critical theory, and gives workshops on emotional literacy and trauma informed education with a focus on support for educators in a complex culture.
 Laura has an MFA in Literature and Writing from Goddard College.

-Laura McCullough's most recent collection of poetry is, Women & Other Hostages, from Black Lawrence Press.
-Her other books include The Wild Night Dress, selected by Billy Collins in the Miller Williams Poetry Series, University of Arkansas Press, Jersey Mercy (BLP), Rigger Death & Hoist Another (BLP), Panic (winner of the Kinereth Gensler Award, Alice James Books), Speech Acts (BLP), What Men Want (XOXOX Press), & The Dancing Bear.
+Her books of poetry include Women & Other Hostages (Black Lawrence Press) and The Wild Night Dress (selected by Billy Collins in the Miller Williams Poetry Series, University of Arkansas Press), Jersey Mercy (BLP), Rigger Death & Hoist Another (BLP), Panic (winner of the Kinereth Gensler Award, Alice James Books), Speech Acts (BLP), What Men Want (XOXOX Press), & The Dancing Bear.

-Her poems & prose have appeared in Best American Poetry (selected by Sherman Alexie), Georgia Review, American Poetry Review, Painted Bride Quarterly, Harvard Review, The Writer’s Chronicle, Guernica, Cimarron Review, The Southern Review, Gulf Coast, Pank, Hotel America, Prairie Schooner, & many other journals and magazines.
+Her poems & prose have appeared in Best American Poetry (selected by Sherman Alexie), Georgia Review, American Poetry Review, Painted Bride Quarterly, Harvard Review, The Writer’s Chronicle, Guernica, Gulf Coast, Pank, Prairie Schooner, & many other journals and magazines.

 See SERVICES for more information about working with Laura.